hnykda/tutos/docs/_build/html/_sources/my_wr/RPi.txt

 -  Raspberry Pi (doesn't matter which model) with power supply
 -  SD Card as a main hardisk for RPi
 -  SD Card reader on computer with internet access
--  Ethernet LAN cable or USB wifi bundle
+-  Ethernet LAN cable or USB Wi-Fi bundle
 -  Other computer (preferably with linux, but nevermind if you use Windows or Mac)
 -  Possibility to physically get to your router and know credentials to